Eplus/SuperSimpleQTKit/README.md

 SuperSimpleQTKit
 ================

-Simple example showing use of the QTKit framework to play a movie.
+Simple example showing use of the QTKit framework to play a movie using the QTMovie, QTMovieLayer and NSWindow objects.

 A command line interface is used to select the movie path.